-When a fellow has an academic deficiency in terms of the ACGME core competencies (patient care, medical knowledge, interpersonal and communication skills, practice-based learning and improvement, systems-based practice, and professionalism) or with respect to a specific milestone, the first step will be a structured feedback session.
+When a fellow has an academic deficiency in terms of the ACGME core competencies (patient care, medical knowledge, interpersonal and communication skills, practice-based learning and improvement, systems-based practice, and professionalism) or with respect to a specific Epilepsy Milestone, the first step will be a structured feedback session.
 Such sessions will include the fellow and the program director or designee, and may include one of the fellow’s faculty mentors.

 If the academic deficiency is severe, or doesn’t respond to structured feedback, then a Letter of Deficiency (LOD) will be written.
 The LOD will provide the fellow with notice of the identified deficiency, the corresponding ACGME competencies at issue, and a timeline for correction.
 The fellow will then be expected to develop, with the relevant faculty, an independent learning plan to correct the deficiency.